Scholarly vs. Popular Periodicals (3:12 youtube video)

 CRAAP Test is it good information? a list of questions from CSU Chico

-Scholarly journals include articles that are reports and discussions of the results of original research, are written by those who carried out the studies, and are based on the results of their experiments or observations.
+Scholarly articles include primary research articles, which are reports and discussions of the results of original research, and are written by scientists in the field of study.